 This time we got

-state property also changed.
-If those numbers didn’t change we would get the same number again and again.
-What this means is that the
+Seed type also changed.
+If those numbers didn’t change we would get the same random number again and again.
+What this means is that

-Random.step function is pure and doesn’t generate any side effects.
+Random.step is a pure function and doesn’t generate any side effects.
 It returns the exact same output given the same input.

 Generating Random Numbers with Side Effects

-As soon as we give Elm the responsibility of picking the initial seed value, the random number generation process causes side effects.
-To get the initial seed value, it has to now interact with the real-time clock, which is part of the outside world.
-This is where commands come in.
+As soon as we transfer the responsibility of picking the initial seed value to the Elm runtime, the random number generation process causes side effects.
+To get the initial seed value, it has to now interact with a real-time clock, which is part of the outside world.
+This is where commands come in handy.

 To generate random numbers with side effects we need to follow the Elm Architecture.
 It’s hard to write a full fledged program in repl, so we’ll create a new file called